 CEDC provides power to the province of Cebu and its neighboring province, Bohol.
-Likewise, CEDC has an existing ASPA with NGCP to help maintain a reliable electric Grid system.
+CEDC also supplies power to Global Energy Supply Corporation, a retail electricity supplier.
+In addition, CEDC has an existing ASPA with NGCP to help maintain a reliable electric Grid system.